-The deadline for applications submitted under this notice is April 27, 2022, at 11:59 p.m.
+The due date for applications under this notice is April 20, 2022, at 11:59 p.m.
 Eastern Time.

 Applications must be complete and validated by Grants.gov under the correct funding opportunity prior to the deadline to be considered under this notice.